The Animation Guild: Work jurisdiction

 Although the Guild's traditional jurisdiction was limited to those working on animated films, in recent years the Guild has expanded to the point where a significant percentage of its members are employed in motion picture computer graphics.
 Today, both 2D and 3D artists work under the Guild's jurisdiction, both in animation and live action.

-In 2009, the Guild negotiated bargaining terms for streaming television when it was "something of a quirk," leading to a push by some in the animation industry, and the Guild itself, for better working conditions for those in the industry.

 Geographical jurisdiction

 All of the Animation Guild's current collective bargaining agreements are with employers in southern California.
 The IATSE and other IA locals have jurisdiction over animation in other areas of the United States and Canada.

-Employers

-Animation studios signed with TAG

-As of 2022, the following animation studios were signed to collective bargaining agreements with the Animation Guild:
+In December 2021 it was reported that the union had "close to 6,000 active members" and that most lived in Los Angeles, California.
+Previously, in 2016, it was reported that the Guild had "nearly 4,000" members.